caprieldeluca/simil/README.md

 - ``XYZ_s`` are the coordinates of the source points.
 - ``T`` is the translation (column) vector (`t_vector`).

+Per point weights can be used.

+The solution can be forced to mirror and/or to fixed scale.

 ----

 ## Notes

-Per point weights can be used.

-The solution can be forced to mirror and/or to fixed scale.

-If a check fails, the function prints an error, and returns zeroes filled variables.
-A program may evaluate the `lambda_i` value returned to raise an exception if it is equal to zero.

 Requires `numpy`.